Andrea/andrea.github.io/_posts/2025-11-19-making-of-a-decision-2.markdown

 - knowledge
 excerpt: "Part 2 of a series exploring decision making in software teams.
 From solo programming freedom to complex team coordination, understanding organisational knowledge is essential for effectiveness. "
 image: "/images/2025/kp-ada-talk.png"
-tags: [ software architecture, organisational-power, workplace-dynamics, decision-making, software-development]
+tags: [ software architecture, knowledge-management, knowledge-sharing, decision-making, software-development]
 ---

 This series goes over the topics described in [this talk](https://www.youtube.com/watch?v=Ie97Oe-t8Wk) with extra depth.